Happy new year to everyone! We hope you are staying safe at this time.

 • Cultural Dress

 We can create tailored events for your school/organisation based on a theme or a specific criteria.
 Please contact us so we can discuss these arrangements with you.

-We can provide DBS-checked speakers on a wide variety of topics for lessons, talks, debates or panel sessions.
+We can provide DBS-checked speakers on a wide variety of topics for lessons, talks/assemblies, debates or panel sessions.
 For example:

-Talks will usually last an hour which will include a section for question and answers.
+Talks will usually last between 30 minutes to an hour which will include a section for question and answers.
 Some topics may include artefacts for the audience to look at more closely.

 If you are a school and would like this as an act of collective worship/assembly – please notify our staff so we can add in a opportunity for reflection at the end.